GitJuski/Linux-servers/h5-GJ(In progress).md

 ## Vagrant

 I started this task at 4:20 PM.
-I couldn't install virtualbox on this vm so I started looking for answers.
+I couldn't install VirtualBox on this VM so I started looking for answers.

 ![66](Screenshots/5/66.png)